nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   ldap_search(): Partial search results returned: Sizelimit exceeded at apps/user_ldap/lib/LDAP.php#256

-This error message means that one of the following:
+This error message means one of the following:

 #.
 Pagination of the results is used for communicating with the LDAP server
    (pagination is by default enabled in OpenLDAP and AD), but there are more